Aspie96/judicial-life/index.md

-# Family Violence Guide
+# Family Violence Bench Manual
 In Australia family violence is broadly defined to cover:
 - physical or sexual abuse;
 - economic abuse;
 - emotional or psychological abuse;
 - threatening or coercive behaviour;
-- behaviour that in any other way controls or dominates a family member and causes them to feel fear for their safety or wellbeing or for that of another person (only the word safety is defined);
+- behaviour that in any other way controls or dominates a family member and causes them to feel fear for their safety or wellbeing or for that of another person;
 - causing a child to hear, witness or be exposed to family violence.

-This project, from Judicial Life, has the purpose to provide a trusted place where the judiciary come to share knowledge, wisdom and expertise on the topic of family violence.
+This project, from Judicial Life, has the purpose of providing a trusted place where the judiciary come to share knowledge, wisdom and expertise on the topic of family violence.

 ## Responding to women who claim to be victims of family violence
 Women are often victims of family violence.